Note: please try to tag individual armors where appropriate. this page should only be used for armory appearances or unnamed armors.

 The first prototype is based on the original gray suit from Iron Man's first appearance, while the Mark III armor's look is inspired by the modern Extremis armor.

-In the Avengers, Tony deployed the the Mark VII armor when combating Loki and the Chitari.
+In The Avengers, Tony deployed the the Mark VII armor when combating Loki and the Chitauri.
 This armor became more equipped with the transforming technologies similar to the Mark V, but it turns into a big pod.
 The suit has a chestplate similar to the I-IV armor, additional thrusters, tri-barreled lasers, repulsers, uni-beam, and wrist gauntlets that can shoot missiles.
+The suit has a backpack and large ammo packets on the arms in order to house more weaponry than the previous suits.

 The arc reactor is a fictional, extremely efficient power supply that generates vast amounts of power without consuming typical fuel or producing significant waste heat.
 Although its output is large, it can be depleted.
-This was necessary to allow the Iron Man suit to exhibit the vast strength and flying speed that it had in the comic book.
+This was necessary to allow the Iron Man suit to exhibit the vast strength and flying speed that it has.